MicrosoftDocs/Viva/Viva/insights/advanced/analyst/templates/introduction-to-templates.md

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RW1lhYT]

-To learn more about the individual reports, refer to the links in the table to the left of this page.
+To learn more about the individual reports, refer to our articles here on Microsoft Learn.